 He is currently working on the EC funded (EC H2020) project YOUNG_ADULLLT - Policies Supporting Young People in their Life Course.
 A Comparative Perspective of Lifelong Learning and Inclusion in Education and Work in Europe (2016 - 2019).
 His main research interests include international and comparative education, education policy, international educational governance and its implications for education research, practice and policy.

-Navigating LLL policies in Europe: Impacting and supporting young adults’ life courses
+Conclusion: Navigating lifelong learning policies in Europe: impacting and supporting young adults’ life courses